QuinnContaldi/JLOX/README.md

     ```

 ### addToken() Function
-1. This is called a method override if only token type is passed then the literal is null.
+- This is called a method override if only token type is passed then the literal is null.
 This is because These tokens have meaning through their type alone, and don't need to store any additional value.
-2. The actual function `addToken()` and its invocation type is determined during compile time based on the arguemnts that are passed to the function.
+- The actual function `addToken()` and its invocation type is determined during compile time based on the arguemnts that are passed to the function.
-3. If we call the first `addToken()` which will happen for the above cases, we pass in the type and a null literal
+- If we call the first `addToken()` which will happen for the above cases, we pass in the type and a null literal
+Full Function
 ```java
 private void addToken(TokenType type)
 {